botanio/sdk/README.md

  * Python
  * Ruby

-More languages(PHP, Java, C#, etc.) coming soon!
+More languages (PHP, Java, C#, etc.) are coming soon!

-Or you can call Botan API via the HTTP (described below).
+Alternatively, you can use Botan API via HTTP calls (please see below).

 ## Javacript example